oracle/rwloadsim/docs/DATABASE.md

 database as being the "default" database, which is used when no explicit database is named.
-You can similarly mark one database as the "results" database, which is used by rwloadsim to store runtime results.
+You can similarly mark one database as the "results" database, which is used by rwloadsim to store run time results.

 The following lists some examples with explanation.